sca075/mqtt_vacuum_camera/README.md

     </a>
 </div>

-### Acutal Status is: Tested Camera image retrival

-**background idea**:
+**Description:**:
-There is the possibility to connect the Vacuum Cleaners with Valetudo Firmware to Home Assistant via MQTT with have limited options.
+Extract the maps for rooted Vacuum Cleaners with Valetudo Firmware to Home Assistant via MQTT.
-This Custom Component allow to integrate the Vacuum functionalities and encode the Vacuum map.
+This Custom Component allow to integrate the Vacuum functionalities and encode the Vacuum Map embedded on the image the vacuum send to mqtt.
-The integration in the end will provide all sensors and maps data so that is possible to custom select the area to be cleaned, go to a specific location, check and reset the consumables counters for maintenance purpose.

-At current the map can be display simply adding to configuration.yaml:
+This Integration can retrive the vacuum map and render it to Home Assistant, when you want aslo to control your vacuum you will need to also install the lovelace-xiaomi-vacuum-map-card (reccomended) from HACS as well.

+### Current Release: v1.1.0

+### How to install:
+Using [HACS](https://hacs.xyz/) add integration, and copy the repository link in new reporsitory section.
+It is the most easy wy to setup the integration.
+Once installed the integration add to the configuration.yaml the following configuration lines:

 ```
 camera: